Freskoko/EmailSenderGoodMorning/README.md

 - weather api
 - github trending repos

-# How do i setup my own?
+# How can i use this?

 Clone the repo